tobydriscoll/fd-spectral-notes/_sources/smim/chebfft.md

 fft(vv)/N
 ```

-The symmetries in both the data and the transform allow saving space and time by computing only the even (cosine) part by a special syntax:
+The symmetries in both the data and the transform allow saving space and time by computing only the even (cosine) part by a special syntax.
+In the case of real data, we use:

 ```{code-cell} julia
 FFTW.r2r(v,FFTW.REDFT00) / N